EllingV/poenews-discordbot/README.md

 # Poenews-Discordbot
-This is a simple bot written in rust that periodically fetches news from the path of exile news rss-feed, and post updates in relevant discord channels.
+This is a simple bot written in rust that periodically fetches news from the [Path of Exile news rss-feed](https://www.pathofexile.com/news/rss), and post updates in relevant discord channels.

 It's intended to make it easier keeping up to date with news related to the game Path of Exile.